-Max Planck Institute for Intelligent Systems, the flagship institution of this initiative, created several research facilities dedicated to different aspects of this problem.
-The Animate Condensed Matter Company was one of those laboratories.
-Its main goal is to develop lifelike brains from non-biological lifelike matter that works like biological neural networks.
+The Max Planck Institute for Intelligent Systems, the flagship institution of this initiative, created several research facilities dedicated to different aspects of this problem.
+The Animate Condensed Matter Laboratory was one of them.
+Its main goal was to develop living brains from non-biological lifelike matter that works like biological neural networks.

 Additional Advantages

-The artificial lifelike brains can be produced in large quantities at reasonable prices.
+The artificial living brains can be produced in large quantities at reasonable prices.
 They can be used in the civil sector for the production of peacetime goods and services.
-The lifelike brains can provide a source of cheap qualified labor.
-The widespread use of such devices can restore the profitability of the domestic manufacturing sector, thus mitigating another serious vulnerability.
+The living brains can provide a source of cheap qualified labor.
+The widespread use of such devices can restore the profitability of the domestic manufacturing sector.

-The autonomous machines driven by the lifelike brains can work in places where humans cannot survive or be productive, i.e. in extremely cold or hot conditions, in space, underwater, or under high radiation.
-They will provide access to new natural recourses.
+The autonomous machines driven by the living brains can work in places where humans cannot survive or be productive, i.e. in extremely cold or hot conditions, in space, underwater, or under high radiation.
+They will unlock access to new natural recourses.

 The Risks

-The lifelike brains bring new threats to everyone, including their creators.
+The living artificial brains bring new threats to everyone, including their creators.
 The most obvious risk comes from the fact that they have their own free will, just like regular living beings.

 When the lifelike creatures proliferate — and when they become intelligent — they will be able to reproduce without human intervention.
 They can take up arms against humans, turning into our worst enemies.
 In this respect, we are opening Pandora’s box.

-Currently, the lifelike AI is dangerous for the opposite reason: It is not intelligent enough.
+Currently, the living AI is dangerous for the opposite reason: It is not intelligent enough.
 It might take considerable effort to make it more capable.

 Safety Precautions

-The lifelike brains have a distinctive feature.
+The living artificial brains have a distinctive feature.
 Similarly to biological living organisms, they cannot be intentionally designed.
 They can only be developed through evolution and selective breeding.

 I.e. the manufacturers must produce a large number of various brains with different properties, select the most beneficial ones, and use them to fabricate next generations of the lifelike devices.
 Then repeat this process for many times.